 During the following months, I began to do things I’d never done before.
 I breathed with awareness.
 I allowed.
 I ran without a watch.
 I studied shamanism, reconnecting to myself and nature.
 Gently and progressively, I worked through layers of pain built up by a lifetime of relentlessly pushing myself to extremes.
 I learned to listen and trust myself.
 I became a certified Kundalini Yoga teacher on Vancouver Island, where I now live, and the love I had begun discovering on the inside started to manifest on the outside.

 I’m inspired seeing others freed up, living deeply fulfilled lives they might not otherwise have realized were possible for themselves.
 In full health—balanced in body, mind and spirit—they are free to joyfully take action on the things that are most important to them.

 I’m passionate about making available to others the physical healing that takes place through heart-pumping, cardiovascular fitness combined with the mental & emotional healing available through stillness & deep relaxation.

 It lights me up to see people filled with the energy and vitality that comes from having a healthy body integrated with the clarity & love for self cultivated through deep stillness.

-I love when people discover for themselves the powerful, expansive potential of our most potent natural medicines.
-The union of fitness and stillness strengthens and nourishes the whole self, providing access to lives brimming with possibility!
+I love when people, through the powerful and expansive potential of our most potent natural medicines, own their inherent greatness, without apology or guilt.
+The union of fitness and stillness strengthens and nourishes the whole self, providing access to a lives brimming with possibility!